MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/vendor-bank-account-workflow.md

 Before you can use this feature, your system must meet the following requirements:

-- You must be running Microsoft Dynamics 365 Supply Chain Management 10.0.32 or later.
+- Your finance and operations apps must be version 10.0.32 or later.
 - The feature that's named *Vendor bank account change proposal workflow* must be turned on in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).

 ## Set up the vendor bank account workflow